 Olfactory receptors interact with odorant molecules in the nose, to initiate a neuronal response that triggers the perception of a smell.
 The olfactory receptor proteins are members of a large family of G-protein-coupled receptors (GPCR) arising from single coding-exon genes.
 Olfactory receptors share a 7-transmembrane domain structure with many neurotransmitter and hormone receptors and are responsible for the recognition and G protein-mediated transduction of odorant signals.
 The olfactory receptor gene family is the largest in the genome.
 The nomenclature assigned to the olfactory receptor genes and proteins for this organism is independent of other organisms. [provided by RefSeq, Jul 2008]

 GeneCards Summary for OR5L2 Gene

-OR5L2 (Olfactory Receptor, Family 5, Subfamily L, Member 2) is a Protein Coding gene.
+OR5L2 (Olfactory Receptor Family 5 Subfamily L Member 2) is a Protein Coding gene.
 Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and odorant binding.
-An important paralog of this gene is OR5D14.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and odorant binding.
+An important paralog of this gene is OR5L1.